 After The Dental Braces

 Once the braces shift your teeth to the desired position, you can then remove them.
 However, since your jawbone and gums are not used to the new position, they do not have enough support to hold your teeth.
 Therefore, the teeth can easily start shifting away from the desired position, reducing the gains made.
-Luckily, a solution is available in the form of a dental retainer, which maintains the results of the dental braces.
+Luckily, with proper post orthodontic care, including retainers, you can maintain the results of the dental braces.

 A retainer works by supporting the newly formed alignment of your teeth.
 After you take out your braces, your teeth will want to try and move back into their old positions.
 The bone which supports your teeth is constantly growing and changing and even after the removal of your braces, it will take time for the bone to adapt to its new position.
 Retainers can be a fixed wire set up behind the teeth or a clear plastic mold that fits the exact shape and placement of your teeth.
 We recommend you wear the retainer all day or night, depending on the severity of your condition.